-- Add rest of ingredients for “Lentil portion” of soup.
+- Add rest of ingredients for “Lentil part” of soup.
 Cover and simmer about 45 minutes; stirring a few times during the cooking.

-- While lentils are cooking, prepare the tomato sauce.
-In a medium size saucepan, heat oil and garlic and then stir in tomatoes and season.
+- While lentils are cooking, prepare the "Tomato sauce" part of the recipe.
+In a medium-size saucepan, heat oil and garlic and then stir in tomatoes and season.
 Simmer uncovered, 15-20 minutes.

-- Transfer half of the lentils to a food processor or use a hand blender and puree until smooth.
+- Transfer half of the lentils to a food processor or use an immersion blender and puree until smooth.
 Return to other portion.
 This way the soup has some texture but not all chunky.
 Sometimes I puree a little bit more than half the amount.

 - Add tomato sauce to lentil batch and cook another 15 minutes.

-- Serve with a generous sprinkle of Parmesan and a few drops of good olive oil if you wish.
+- Serve with a generous sprinkle of Parmesan and a drizzle of good olive oil if you wish.

 If you have never used an immersion blender – they are fantastic.
 I use mine for making soup, when I make homemade sauce, and even for frothing milk for cappuccino.
 We even purchased one in Italy so it already has the correct electric plug; I use it that much!